RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

-### 10/0/2023
+### 10/06/2023
-## Login Hotfix
+## HOTFIXES

-Multiple users were reporting the innability to log into the system.
+- **Login Bug**: Multiple users were reporting the innability to log into the system.
 This was due to a bug in the login system that was introduced in the last patch.
 A combination of a library operating a little differently in a newer version and a bug in my code caused the login to fail.
 This has been fixed and the system is back online.
+- **Extractor Power Loadout**: The extractor power loadout was not being calculated correctly.
+This has been fixed and the correct values are now being used.

 ### 09/30/2023